DouglasUrner/GDP2/units/1/assignments/U1.1-pong-in-unity/b-build/level-1/Tutorial-1/index.md

         rb.velocity = new Vector2(speed, 0);
     }
     ```
+    The second line is the equivalent of this code in Game Lab:

+    ```JavaScript
+    ball.velocityX = speed;
+    ball.velocityY = 0;
+    ```

+    Instead of separate properties for the X and Y components of an objects velocity, Unity uses an object, **Vector2** that *encapsulates* both.
+To create the Vector2 object we use the **new** keyword.
+You could read the line of code:

+    ```Csharp
+    rb.velocity = new Vector2(speed, 0);
+    ```
+    as "create a new Vector2 object and initialize it with an X value of *speed* and a Y value of zero, then assin that to the velocity property of the Rigidbody2D named rb."

+    You could acheive the same thing by writing:

+    ```Csharp
+    var
+    ```

 The ball needs a [Collider][] component so that it can detect and respond to collisions with other objectts in thet game.